happyt/swagger-crud/hello-world/README.md

 swagger project edit

 ### To see the docs interface
-Add the dist folder from swagger-ui, changed the url to swagger.yaml, browse to url:port/docs
+Add the dist folder from swagger-ui, changed the url ref inside, to swagger.yaml, browse to url:port/docs

 ### Installation
 npm install -g swagger